Applying to Ole Miss – Freshmen

 A student who regularly attends another recognized institution and who plans to return to that institution may be admitted to the university as a visiting student.
 The applicant must comply with the general requirements for admission and, in lieu of transcripts of credits, may submit a letter or certificate of good standing from an official of the institution that the student regularly attends.
 A student admitted to the summer session as a visiting student may elect to enroll in the university’s next regular session.
 The student can qualify by submitting transcripts of credits from the other institutions attended and by meeting the requirements applicable to transfer students.
 If the student has attended The University of Mississippi previously, he or she must be re-admissible.

 Admission of Students Who Are Not Graduates of Regionally Accredited High Schools

-Applicants who are home-schooled or who have not successfully completed high school must submit standard test scores (ACT composite minimum of 18 or SAT combined minimum of 860) and successfully complete the Accuplacer (see “Other Admission Criteria” above).
+Applicants who are home-schooled or who have not successfully completed high school must submit standard test scores (ACT composite minimum of 18 or old SAT combined minimum of 860 or 940 new SAT) and successfully complete the Accuplacer (see “Other Admission Criteria” above).
 Home-schooled students must present summaries of their educational experiences, which may include portfolios and transcripts.
 Students who are not high school graduates must present qualifying GED scores or, in some cases, may qualify as undergraduate special students (see below).
 Applicants who have not graduated from a regionally accredited high school and were not home-schooled must submit qualifying scores on the General Education Development Test (GED) and any transcripts reflecting academic performance in high school.
-Home-schooled students must present portfolios summarizing his or her homeschool education as well as standard test scores (ACT composite minimum of 18 or SAT combined minimum of 860).
+Home-schooled students must present portfolios summarizing his or her homeschool education as well as standard test scores (ACT composite minimum of 18 or old SAT combined minimum of 860 or 940 new SAT).
 Applicants may be required, at the discretion of the admitting IHL institution, to appear for an on-campus interview.